topheman/react-es6-redux/README.md

 ###Basic features :

-* `/` : Home page : Display a short description of the project with a try button to :
+* `/` : Home page : Displays a short description of the project with a try button to :
-* `/github` : Provide a search form that displays a list of github users (with their avatars) - a request to the Github API is made.
+* `/github` : Provides a search form that displays a list of github users (with their avatars) - a request to the Github API is made.
-* `/github/user/:username` : Display a user profile with his repositories, with pagination.
+* `/github/user/:username` : Displays a user profile with his repositories, with pagination.

 All state management is done via redux.
 In development mode, you have access to the [redux-devtools](https://github.com/gaearon/redux-devtools) (you can also [test them on the online version](https://topheman.github.io/react-es6-redux/devtools.html)).